 Note : The SUMPRODUCT function in the image above contains some vectors which are highlighted in the image.
 B36:F36 is the article 6 vector.

-This concept can be applied to ‘n’ articles and we can find out which article a user will like the most.
-Therefore, along with new articles in a week, a separate recommendation can be made to a particular user based on the articles which he hasn’t read already.
+This concept can be applied to ‘n’ articles to determine which article a user will like the most.
+Therefore, along with new articles released in a week, you can make a separate recommendation to a particular user based on the articles they haven’t read yet.

 Content based recommenders have their own limitations.
 They are not good at capturing inter-dependencies or complex behaviors.
 For example: I might like articles on Machine Learning, only when they include practical application along with the theory, and not just theory.
-This type of information cannot be captured by these recommenders.
+This type of information cannot these recommenders capture.

 In this article, we have seen two approaches to content based recommenders.
 They both use the TF-IDF weighting and vector space model implementations, albeit in different ways.
-So while the count data helped us understand the methodology of calculating the weighted scores of articles, the binary representation helped us understand how to calculate the scores for data represented as 1/0 and we also saw how user profiles are generated and predictions are made based on that.
+So While the count data helped us understand the methodology for calculating the weighted scores of articles, the binary representation clarified how to calculate scores for data represented as 1/0.
+We also saw how user profiles generate and how predictions rely on that information.

 I have intentionally left the column PredUser2 empty in case you would like to go ahead and calculate it.